History

 Facilitated Communication (FC) was first introduced in Vermont in the early 1990s.
 From the onset, Vermont developed practice and validation guidelines (1994) and provided local and statewide training and technical assistance to help assure the necessary supports are in place for the effective and appropriate use of FC.

-Vermont assisted in the development of comprehensive Facilitated Communication Training Standards developed by what is now the Institute on Communication and Inclusion at Syracuse University.
+Vermont assisted in the development of comprehensive Facilitated Communication Training Standards developed by what was the Institute on Communication and Inclusion at Syracuse University.
 More recently, new Vermont Facilitated Communication Guidelines were adopted by the Vermont Agency of Human Services.
 An important component of the new guidelines is the emphasis on training, which is crucial to the effective use of FC.
 It is noteworthy that, throughout these twenty-five years, the specific standards outlining best practices in facilitated communication training has not substantively changed.

 Right to Choose